dziewanka/hello/README.md

 # My first Flask application "Hello world"

-The goal this application is to show "Hello world".
+The goal of this application is to show "Hello world".